Having written my fair share of bash scripts last year, I decided to replace it with something else. This is how I decided to replace it with Python.

 A side note on popularity: you’ve probably seen the TIOBE Index that lists the popularity of programming languages.
 I was baffled by it because it lists C and C++ so high, or VB .net more popular than C#.
 I found instead GitHub’s State of the Octoverse to be a bit more believable (hurray for my confirmation bias).

-these scripts would typically have to run commands and deal with files, which means
+high).
+However, these scripts would typically have to run commands and deal with

 This leaves us with Python and Ruby.
 I was a bit sad to see that Ruby seems to be constantly falling in popularity.
 I never used it professionally but I played with it and I found its language constructs very interesting.
 I also liked Python a lot, so in this case I decided to go with the crowd.
 According to both TIOBE and GitHub’s reports it’s quite popular.
 The days of the Python 2 vs Python 3 schism are behind us (although you need to be careful you’re reading a recent StackOverflow answer).
 Visual Studio Code has great support for it (I have to say it’s better than Ruby’s support).
 And it has gained a new wave of popularity, as it’s used by the AI/Machine Learning folks.